 - Return-It to Win-It

-To help drive visits to Return-It depots, an annual consumer contest was implemented across B.C.
-In 2016 we introduced a new scratch-and-win gameplay and prize structure.
+To help drive visits to Return-It depots, Encorp conducted a consumer contest at participating depots across B.C.
+Much like the previous year, the contest focused on scratch and win gameplay with prizes available for customers to win.
 Customers had a chance to instantly win gift card prizes and also enter into the grand prize draw of $25,000 cash.

 - Return-It Express

 Ease and convenience continue to be one of the biggest barriers to getting consumers to recycle their beverage containers; the Return-It Express program addresses both.
 Last year the program expanded, increasing the number of Return-It Express depots to 31 by the end of 2018.

 To help promote the Express program in 2018, Return-It partnered with QMFM host Erin Davis who helped spread the word on-air and through social media.
 We mailed out approximately 247,000 brochures to surrounding households within a 3-5 minute drive time radius of Express locations.
 The direct mail pieces had helpful maps to direct recipients to their nearest location.
 Other items like e-blasts, social posts, and wild postings were also used to bring awareness and registrations to the program.

 Since 2000, elementary and high schools across B.C. have had the opportunity to promote recycling and environmental stewardship via our school program, Return-It School.
 As part of the program, schools get to share their recycling stories in a contest format, in hopes of winning the grand prize of $5,000 or secondary prize of $2,500 for their school.

 The winners of the 2018 Return-It School contest were Rutland Elementary and Stanley Humphries Secondary.

 Our Recycling 101 Ambassadors are a team of super smart “recycling scientists” complete with glasses and white lab coats.
 They use their expert knowledge to teach kids and parents the basic “101” of recycling.